insideout10/wordlift-docs/docs/overview.rst

 Who is using Linked Data today?
 =================

-In the media industries companies like BBC or RedBull are investing in these technologies, in the Public Health Care the World Health Organisation, in the energy sector companies like Enel.
+In the media industries companies like BBC, Financial Times and Associated Press are investing in these technologies, in the Public Health Care the World Health Organisation, in the energy sector companies like Enel.
 Public Libraries are adopting these standards to share materials at regional, national and international level.